-Here is a guide to how children's speech usually develops.
-Speech development may vary across languages.
+Here is a guide to how speech usually develops in tamariki (children) Speech development may vary across languages.

-Early, middle and later speech sounds help us think about the order that children learn to say speech sounds.
+Early, middle and later speech sounds help us think about the order that tamariki learn to say speech sounds.

-Here is the approximate order that children's speech sounds develop.
+Here is the approximate order that speech sounds develop in tamariki.
 They develop from the time a child starts using words until the early years at school.
 Although the age range extends to 8 years, most children will be using these sounds earlier than that1.

 m n y b w d p h